ibm-messaging/mq-jms-spring/README.md

 [Spring Getting Started Guide for JMS](https://spring.io/guides/gs/messaging-jms/).
 That in turn is based on using the [JmsTemplate Framework](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#jms-jmstemplate)

-A simple example program using Spring Boot and JMS interfaces can be found in the samples directory.
-The RUNME.sh program compiles and executes it.
-The application.properties file in that tree may need modification for your environment.
+Some simple example programs using Spring Boot and JMS interfaces can be found in the samples directory.
+The RUNME.sh program in each subdirectory compiles and executes it.
+The application.properties files in that tree may need modification for your environment.

 Essentially what gets configured from this package are a ConnectionFactory which Spring's JmsTemplate implementation exploits to provide a simpler interface, and a MessageListener.